ucsb-cs24/ucsb-cs24.github.io/_resources/sample_exams.md

 Finally, these disclaimers:

-* The language of instruction for CS16 changed from C to C++ starting Fall 2014.
-    * So exams from quarters prior to Fall 2014 will be of limited relevance.
 * NOT ALL PRIOR EXAMS ARE AVAILABLE
     * If an exam is available, it will posted here.
     * If an answer key is available, it will be posted here.